Auto Locksmith San Jose

 Solution: Dirt and grime can prohibit your lock cylinder from functioning properly.
 Use electrical contact cleaner to remove the dirt from the mechanism.
 Then add a small drop of graphite lubricant.
 Do not use oil on the lock cylinder.
-Dust and dirt are attracted to oil.
-As the cylinders get dirtier, the tumblers will be prevented from moving, which means they will have trouble unlocking.
+Dust and dirt attract to oil.
+As the cylinders get dirtier, the tumblers will prevent from moving, which means they will have trouble unlocking.
 Acceptable lubricants include graphite and silicone.
 Be sure to leave your car door open when cleaning the cylinder, as the fumes from the cleaner can be hazardous.

-Solution: Tumblers (included on some lock cylinders) can get stuck in a locked position.
+Solution: Tumblers can get stuck in a lock position.
 Try tapping the lock cylinder with a tack hammer, which can cause the springs in the tumbler to release it from the locked position.

 Solution: While this is not the most common problem, your key can become bent, which will prevent it from fitting correctly in the ignition, and turning.
-Your key may not be visibly crooked, so lay it on a flat surface to see if the key is bent.
-If your key is bent, use a wooden block (or similar tool) to gently tap it back into its original shape (while it is laying on a flat surface).
+Your key may not be visibly crook, so lay it on a flat surface to see if the key is bend.
+If your key get bend, use a wooden block to gently tap it back into its original shape.
 Again, do not use a metal hammer or similar object to bend your key, as keys are made with soft metal and can break easily.